 Asset types define the data structure and type of data that an asset can store as well as the relationship the asset can have with other assets in the repository.
-In order for your users to create content items or upload digital asset files to a repository, you must create the appropriate asset types, and then associate them with the repository.
+In order for your users to create content items or upload digital asset or business documents to a repository, you must create the appropriate asset types, and then associate them with the repository.

-In Oracle Content and Experience asset types are divided into the following two families:
+In Oracle Content Management asset types are divided into the following two families:

 - Content types define groups of data fields of various data types (such as, text type for storing string values, long text type for storing rich-text values, date type for storing date and time values, and reference type for storing references to other assets).
 For example, you might create a blog article content type, where each asset stores values for title, body, date created, and a list of references to related articles.
 When you create an asset from a content type, it's called a content item.